 Indemnity-I hereby voluntarily release, forever discharge, and agree to indemnify and hold harmless the City from any and all claims, demands or causes of action that are in any way connected with my participation in this activity or my use of the City’s equipment or facilities, including any such claims, which allege negligent acts or omissions of the City.

-I verify that I have no medical or physical conditions, which would interfere with my safety in this activity, or else I am willing to assume-and bear the costs of all risks that may be created directly or indirectly by any such condition.
+I verify that I have no medical or physical conditions, which would interfere with my safety in this activity, or else I am willing to assume and bear the costs of all risks that may be created directly or indirectly by any such condition.

 In the event that I file a lawsuit against the City, I agree to do so solely in the State of Texas, and further agree that the subdivision law of the State shall apply in the action without regard to the conflict of the law rules of the State.

-Core Values of League City Animal Shelter*
+Core Values of League City Animal Care

-Inclusive- People Are The Solution Not The Problem
+Inclusive- People Are The Solution, Not The Problem

 Driven- No Kill Now